 Oregon Paralegal Career and Salary Guide

-This guide is your starting point for exploring a career in the paralegal field in Oregon.
-Generally speaking, entry-level paralegal jobs in Oregon will require an associate’s degree or certificate in paralegal studies.
+Generally speaking, entry-level paralegal jobs in Oregon require an associate’s degree or certificate in paralegal studies.
 On this page, you will find important information on becoming an Oregon paralegal, including the best steps to take, certification options, Oregon career and salary outlook, and professional resources.
-Begin your career journey with the easy-to-navigate directory below.

 Table of Contents